This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Avocado: Use one medium or large ripe avocado in this recipe.

 - Cottage Cheese: The cottage cheese is blended with the avocado to make this guacamole dip creamy and add protein.
+See our tips on whipped cottage cheese!

 - Cilantro: Use the cilantro leaves from 8-12 sprigs and remove the stems.